EricWarnemundeVertina/Deep-Learning-Methods-for-High-Throughput-MXene-Property-Predictions/README.md

 MXene structure types we consider:
 ![Alt text]( Figures/MXene_structure_types.png)

-Our workflow
+# Our workflow
 ![Alt text]( Figures/flowchart_smaller.png)

+# Prediction results for 13 million MXenes
 The following are violin plots for each of the 9 target properties that we predicted across all 13 million+ unique MXenes that we generated.
 ![Alt text]( Figures/violin_all_props_all_n_smaller.png)

-To Use this Code:

-# MXene-Material-Property-Prediction-via-Transfer-Learning-with-Graph-Neural-Networks
+# Using this code
-GitHub repository corresponding to the paper: MXene Material Property Prediction via Transfer Learning with Graph Neural Networks